 The day I defended my PhD, my friend Diane told me that Dr. K and I will be a pair-o’-docs.
 A pair: we are, and docs: we are.
 But let the reader beware that we are very different kind of docs.
 Dr. K is the kind of doctor that deals at the micro level, one person at a time, and largely on a little part of the human body.
 I am the type that deals with the grand scheme of things including the world order, revolutions, development and questions such as how to regulate medical doctors.
 We are very different people indeed.

 Questions about our diverse backgrounds are set to intensify now that we have decided to get married.
 It is a curious fact of life that those who ponder about unions are really interested in intersections: ‘oh, what do you both have in common?
 Does she like Indian food?
 What do you both enjoy doing, et cetera, et cetera.
 With the union approaching, I too have been thinking about what I have in common with the beautiful-talented-lanky-sweet-smart-blond-girl.
 I recently learned of the most striking similarity: like me, Dr. K had a long-term aspiration to remain single…and now, the two people who aspired to stay single are set to get married.
-Let’s call it a pair-o’-docs paradox.
+Let’s call it the pair-o’-docs paradox.

 Of course, we have a few other things in common.
 For example, we are both concerned with oil consumption.
 There is the little difference that I look at it mainly as a public transport problem whereas she tends to look at it as a food choice issue.
 We are both non-religious in general but create a tremendous religious fervour in each other’s company.
 Meet us together, and you will not fail to hear invocations such as “oh lord” “Jesus Christ” and “OH MY GOD”.
 There are even points of commonality in matters of fashion: We often say “wow” at the same time upon seeing dresses.
 I go, “wow, who would wear that”, and she “wow, that’s so pretty”…the state of being wowed uniting us, even though our journeys to that state could not be more different.

-As you would have noticed, it is much easier to write about the differences in us.
+As you would have noticed, it is much easier to write about our differences.
 We basically have a different approach to life on all kinds of issues including towels, sports, salt, politics, microwave, and even the conception of time.
 She lives her life by clocks and calendars whereas I have multiple standards of time.
 When it comes to eating, I follow the TST i.e. the Tummy Standard Time: It growls and I eat.
 I have my moods when I have to write, watch TV, read, cook, clean or hang out with friends.
 Her time seems a lot more amenable to her plans.
 I can go on about the differences, but the strangest difference is in an aspect in which we are both rather similar: we are both organisers.

 We both like to think ahead, make lists and try and ensure that everything that is needed is addressed.
 The little difference is that she follows it up with incessant discipline, and she has a compulsive need to do everything at least a week before I would have done it.
 Take the case of a two day trip: